Chief Executive Officer

-John F. Schmitt is a Senior Research Associate and the head of the ShadowBox Danger Division, which focuses on decision training for law enforcement, military, firefighting, and other high-risk domains.
-John is a former Marine Corps infantry officer.
-As a captain, he authored Warfighting, the manual that introduced the Corps’ new Maneuver Warfare operational doctrine and became the manifesto for the Marine Corps reforms of the 1990s.
-Warfighting has been reprinted commercially as a management guide for business leaders.
-He invented and popularized tactical decision games (TDGs), which have become a staple of Marine Corps training and have been exported to other domains.
-In 1994 he authored Mastering Tactics: A Tactical Decision Games Workbook.
-He has authored hundreds of TDGs.
-In 1999 he and Klein developed the Recognitional Planning Model, a staff planning methodology based on Klein’s RPD model.
-His hobbies include cycling, soccer, reading and arguing with Gary.
-He resides in Champaign, Illinois, with his wife, three children and two dogs.
+John F. Schmitt is a former Marine Corps infantry officer.
+In 1989 he authored Warfighting, the keystone doctrinal manual that introduced the Marine Corps’ new operational doctrine of maneuver warfare and became a manifesto for the institutional reforms of the 1990s.
+Warfighting has since been translated into several foreign languages and republished as a management guide for business leaders.
+He subsequently authored several other high-level Marine Corps doctrinal manuals, including Campaigning, Expeditionary Operations, Planning, and Command and Control.
+He invented and popularized tactical decision games (TDGs), which have become a staple of Marine Corps training and education and have been exported into other domains.
+In 1994, he authored Mastering Tactics: A Tactical Decision Game Workbook.
+He has authored numerous future operating concepts for the Department of Defense.
+In 1999, he and Gary Klein developed the Recognitional Planning Model (RPM), a staff planning methodology based on Klein’s RPD model.
+He was an independent consultant in military affairs for over 25 years before joining ShadowBox.
+He resides in Auburn, Alabama, with his wife Laura, and two dogs.
+His hobbies include cycling, coaching soccer, reading, and arguing with Gary.